Take a Word.... Word: Etymology, How We Use Words and a Short Story

 The word ‘thorough’ has 2 syllables, ‘tho / rough’, and English being awkward the ‘tho’ says ‘thŭ’ (short ‘u’) and the ‘rough’ says ‘rŭ’, though in American English I believe the ‘rough’ says ‘rō’ (long o).
 Of course the word ‘rough’ on its own says ‘ruff’!
 No wonder some have difficulty with our pronunciation, let alone the spelling.

-Useful & Meaningful
+Useful and Meaningful

 Words can please, shock, hurt, soothe, lull, surprise and much, much more.